Stage 5: Therapy for Adolescence

 How Therapy Can Help

-Adolescent therapy provides a safe, supportive space to sort through all of this.
-It’s a place where they can be heard without judgment, explore their identity, and build confidence and resilience for the future.
+Adolescent therapy is a place where they can be heard without judgment, explore their identity, and build confidence and resilience for the future.
 For parents, it’s the reassurance that your child has a compassionate guide walking alongside them through these important years.

 In therapy, we may focus on things like: